tnhaider/literotica-corpus/README.md

 last_30_literotica contains the best stories of the last 30 days (at the time of crawling).

-The rest is divided into genre.
+The rest is divided into genres.